 This month’s discussion experts, Phil Parette and Tom Nurse, will answer your questions and share their experience and knowledge about family and cultural issues in AT decision making.
 They will also offer strategies for educational professionals to develop more family-centered AT practices.

 Parette, Howard P. and Nurse, Tom, "Family and cultural issues in AT service delivery" (2005).
 Faculty Publications - College of Education.
-Paper 1.
+1.